nmac-dev/hangman/README.md

 # hangman
-A game of Hangman that uses embedded resources as a WPF application.
+A game of Hangman that uses embedded resources in a WPF application.

 <b> Development Resources: </b>